 The practice of evangelism, of spreading the Gospel, has always been at the heart of the Orthodox Church’s life and experience.
 But so many people feel awkward answering this call, because the examples set for them by men fall short of what Christ truly asks of us.
 What does Christ expect of us?

-Evangelism comes from the Greek word euangelion, which translates as “proclaiming the Good News.”
-In essence, it is the act of affirming that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
+Evangelism comes from the Greek word euangelion, which translates as “proclaiming the Good News”.
+In essence, it means declaring that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
 Christ and His Apostles call us to proclaim the Gospel on multiple occasions.
 But never do they tell us to force it on others, or coerce someone into accepting our beliefs just so we have more people in the seats.
-What I just described is proselytism, not evangelism.
+That is proselytism, not evangelism.

 So what do we do then?
 If we aren’t supposed to go around bothering people knocking on their doors, and shoving our beliefs in their faces as they walk around downtown, what are we left with?
 How else can we proclaim the Good News?
 The answer is simpler than you think.

-In the Gospel of Matthew, Christ delivers the Sermon on the Mount.
-During this sermon, He tells us to let our light shine before men the way a lamp shines when placed on a lamp stand (5:15-16).
-Further, Saint Peter tells us to “sanctify the Lord God in [our] hearts, and always be ready to give a defense to everyone who asks [us] a reason for the hope that is in [us], with meekness and fear” (3:15).
+In the Gospel of Matthew, Christ tells us to let our light shine before men the way a lamp shines when placed on a lamp stand (5:15-16).
+Additionally, Saint Peter tells us to “sanctify the Lord God in [our] hearts, and always be ready to give a defense to everyone who asks [us] a reason for the hope that is in [us], with meekness and fear” (3:15).
 Christ calls us to live as examples, to dedicate our lives to Him in every respect.
 This is the way we draw the interest of others.
 They notice the way we live as Orthodox Christians.
 They watch, they listen, they ask questions.
 And if God wills it, they eventually convert to the Faith.

 Christ never calls us to pressure anyone, to constantly bombard them with information about our beliefs, or to go out in public and make spectacles of ourselves preaching on street corners.
 Unfortunately, this sort of behavior is all we see anymore.